 Healthcare syndication is a critical component of getting found in online search results.
-Tools like Health Desk—with its database of providers, locations, and procedures—can conduct healthcare syndication for any health practice.
+Tools like Care Desk—with its database of providers, locations, and procedures—can conduct healthcare syndication for any health practice.

 - Subjective search: Patients want advice—and they want to know who to trust—so that they can make the best healthcare choices for themselves and their families.
 You can build repute with patients by offering useful health information on your website—typically in long-form content such as blog posts.
 Newsletters and nurturing emails are also an excellent way for health organizations to establish themselves as thought leaders in their speciality.

 Positive reviews of health practices often strengthen patient trust.
 79% of consumers read reviews before making healthcare decisions.

 That said, even if a provider has established trust, patients still may not schedule if the provider doesn't have an easy schedule link or offer online self-scheduling.
 Consumers are increasingly wary of calling health practices and waiting on hold.
 Providers must offer digital service suited for modern consumer demands.

 Health organizations can optimize conversions by making it easy for patients to schedule their own appointments.
 Self-scheduling has countless benefits for health systems:

 - A satisfying and seamless consumer experience: With self-scheduling, patients aren't burdened with the need to call their provider and wait on hold.
 They can schedule whatever health services they need on their devices.